Personal information charter

-We are accredited to the ISO:27001 standard in information security.
+We have an information management system in place, based on the principles and methodology of the ISO 27001 standard for information security.
+We also hold Cyber Essentials and PCI-DSS accreditations.
 We have robust measures in place to protect the information we hold, and to ensure the confidentiality, integrity and availability of our systems and the information they hold.

 The Data Protection Act (2018) regulates the use of information relating to individuals.
 This was extended by the Freedom of Information Act (2005) to include information stored on non-computerised systems.
 The Data Protection Act is enforced by the Information Commissioner's Office (ICO), and like all organisations that process personal data we must comply with this.